jackkelly75/NF_HD_RNAseq/README.md

 The RNA-seq data (GEO identifier: GSE64810)

 Still to add to pipeline
-* Create docker image for pipeline
+* Add data to github

 <pre>
 [=======================  ] 90%